Uniforms of the United States Coast Guard: Working uniforms

 For cold weather, the standard outerwear worn with ODU is a "Foul Weather Parka," which comes with a removable fleece liner that may be worn as a stand-alone lightweight jacket.
 A rank insignia tab is included on the center front of the parka and liner.
 The Foul Weather Parka replaced several more traditional styles of outerwear (notably the reefer jacket) as the only authorized outerwear for the ODU, and is also permitted with several service uniform styles.
 A "Cold Weather Cap" in the style of an ushanka is also authorized for extreme cold environments.

 The ODU's simple style and practicality as a working uniform has led the U.S. Public Health Service and the NOAA Corps to adopt ODU variants as standard working uniforms.
 Some Navy personnel also advocated adoption of the ODU as a standard shipboard uniform for the Navy, rather than the unpopular Navy Working Uniform Type I.

 In 2019, Coast Guard Uniform Board No. 48 announced that a new working uniform to replace the ODU was in development.
 Dubbed the "Coast Guard Utility" uniform, initial test designs are based on the Navy Working Uniform Type III but in solid blue color similar to the current ODU.
 Uniform Board No. 48 also announced that an alternative top similar to the Army Combat Shirt would be developed.

 When engaged in flight operations, Coast Guardsmen wear the standard CWU-27/p flight suit worn by the other branches of the U.S. Armed Forces, in sage green (formerly in blue).
 A leather name tag is worn above the left breast pocket.
 Above the right breast pocket, where other branches typically wear a unit/command patch, Coast Guardsmen wear a rectangular white patch with a blue border, the Coast Guard racing stripe, and the words "UNITED STATES COAST GUARD" in black.
 A unit patch is worn on the right sleeve and an American flag patch is worn on the left sleeve.
 For officers, rank insignia may be sewn onto the shoulders.
 Flight suits are considered "organizational clothing," not standard uniforms, and are not supposed to be worn outside of flight activities.

-Coast Guard personnel serving in expeditionary combat units such as Port Security Units or Law Enforcement Detachments, and Coast Guard personnel deployed overseas (e.g. as part of PATFORSWA) may wear the Navy Working Uniform Type III with distinctive Coast Guard insignia.
+Coast Guard personnel serving in expeditionary combat units such as Port Security Units or Law Enforcement Detachments, and Coast Guard personnel deployed overseas (e.g. as part of PATFORSWA) may wear the Navy Working Uniform Type III or the Army Combat Uniform with distinctive Coast Guard insignia.